-- The quick pickles come together using simple pantry ingredients.
+The quick pickled onions come together using simple pantry ingredients.
+Here’s everything you need to make them.

-- Onions: Thinly slice regular yellow onions using a sharp knife or mandolin about ¼-inch.
+- Onions: Thinly slice regular yellow onions using a sharp knife or mandolin about ¼-inch thick.

 - White Vinegar: I use distilled white vinegar to pickle yellow onions, but you can also use white wine vinegar, apple cider vinegar, or red wine vinegar.

-- Honey: Balance the flavor of the other ingredients using honey.
-You can also use sugar, maple syrup, or monk fruit if you want a sugar-free alternative.
+- Honey: Balance the flavor of the other ingredients using honey, or substitute it with white sugar, maple syrup, or monk fruit for a sugar-free alternative.

 - Salt: Flavor the pickle brine with kosher salt or sea salt.